chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/USB_Device/DualCore_Standalone/readme.txt

 @par Application Description

 This application is a part of the USB Device Library package using STM32Cube firmware.
-It describes how to use USB device application based on the STM32F4xx multi core support feature integrating Mass Storage (MSC) and Human Interface (HID) in the same project.
+It describes how to use USB device application based on the STM32F4xx multi core support feature integrating communication class (CDC) and Human Interface (HID) in the same project.

 This is a typical application on how to use the STM32F4xx USB OTG Device peripheral, where STM32 is